nielshojen/macnamer/README.md

 ## Changelog

 * v1.0: Close as makes no odds to the original [MacNamer](https://hub.docker.com/r/macadmins/macnamer).
 Just a few tweaks to make it work on newer kubernetes versions
 * v2.0: Updated to Django 4.1.5.
-Added support for Postgres
+Added support for Postgres.
+Added support for a choise of different dividers between prefix and number.
 * v2.1: Changed from [phusion/passenger-customizable](https://hub.docker.com/r/phusion/passenger-customizable) to [python-alpine](https://hub.docker.com/_/python).
 Image now passes Snyk scanning.

 ## Acknowledgements